EO of the Month

 and other perfumer's botanicals.
 Select line of

-natural perfumes.
+natural perfumes, which are truly amazing.
 She also offers a course in

 Natural Perfumery.
 Mandy Aftel published an